IndominusByte/fastapi-jwt-auth/README.md

 ---

 ## Features
-FastAPI extension that provides JWT Auth support (secure, easy to use and lightweight), if you were familiar with flask-jwt-extended this extension suitable for you because this extension inspired by flask-jwt-extended.
+FastAPI extension that provides JWT Auth support (secure, easy to use and lightweight), if you were familiar with flask-jwt-extended this extension suitable for you because this extension inspired by flask-jwt-extended 😀

-- Access token and refresh token
+- Access tokens and refresh tokens
-- Token freshness
+- Freshness Tokens
-- Token revoking
+- Revoking Tokens
 - Support for adding custom claims to JSON Web Tokens
 - Support RSA encryption
 - Storing tokens in cookies and CSRF protection